jgulyash/jgulyash/README.md

 - Cloud security
 - Penetration testing
 - AI/LLM-powered detection
-- Dark web threat intelligence
+- Threat intelligence - OSINT and Dark web

 ## Why This Lab Matters
 > "Cybersecurity today demands the fusion of intelligence tradecraft, technical mastery, and AI-powered scalability.
 This lab is my proving ground for that mission."